-- Not really transparent – Client-side scripts are downloaded onto the user’s device, be it websites or installed apps.
-In one way or another, users who are better at being “super hackers” can reverse engineer and understand how the code works.
+- Not really transparent – Client-side scripts are downloaded and saved into the user’s device, be it websites or installed apps.
+In one way or another, the “super hacker” users can reverse engineer and understand how the code works.

 - Not as secure – Since users have access to the code, we want to avoid using client-side scripts for the direct processing of sensitive transactions and processes.

 - Frontend – Generally used to work with the user interface, collect user input, and send data to the server for secure processing.

 Before the server-side can do any processing, we will need to first know what the user wants.
 That is pretty much what the client-side script does in general.

 - User Interface – Forms, buttons, tables, graphics, whatever else.